 Ronda – mountain town magic

-The route from Marbella to Ronda wound along serpentine roads, curving steeply upward.
-Soon we were driving across the famous Puente Nuevo bridge.
+The previous evening we had researched campsite options and decided to spend the night outside the city, but first we headed into the center of Ronda.
+The streets were magnificent, and soon we were driving across the famous Puente Nuevo bridge.
 It was incredible to drive a motorhome across a 250-year-old stone arch bridge with a deep gorge opening beneath it.
+We found a parking spot near the center and set off to explore the city on foot.

 Campsite with cats

 This was exactly what motorhoming at its best is – freedom, new experiences, and unforgettable scenery.
+The next day our journey would continue to new adventures!